 In that moment I actually knew I was stronger than I had ever believed in my life.
 I pushed past this disease every day to live a normal and most of the time incredibly fast-paced life, and I did it with a smile on my face.
 I had been doing it for YEARS… and even for the last 6-7 months of being plagued all over my skin just as much as I was in the inside, I continued to do it.
 I was already living and fighting this thing every moment of every day without even knowing it.
 I have built a thriving one-woman business and brand over the last 5 years, all while battling this disease.
 A deep pride swelled within me because I knew I was strong and that if I could live with it as I have for all this time, then I have what it takes to stay as positive as possible throughout the treatment… oh, and not to mention there actually is a treatment I can go through to not live this way forever.

-From there on out the day was a whirlwind.
+From there on out, the day was a whirlwind.
 Dr. Lehman booked me for an ozone blood treatment and two rounds of IVs.
-We had a few hours before the ozone so my mom and I went outside, basically numb with shock, and she called my dad while I called Jonathan.
+We had a few hours before the ozone so my mom and I went outside, basically numb with shock.
 Everyone was happy for answers… but scared at the same time.
-My dad said some of the kindest, most genuine and truly INTUITIVE (he is a Reflector after all) things he has ever said to me in his life.
+My dad said some of the kindest, most genuine and truly INTUITIVE things he has ever said to me in his life.
 He told me that I am a fighter, and I can get through this, and I am the strongest person he knows.
 It broke my heart with happiness and love.
 It was exactly what I needed to hear.
 He went on and on until I really was crying because to know that my dad understands and stands behind me 100%… that is everything to me.

 I texted many of my other close friends because calling and listing the words off again seemed too difficult and foreign and just all around strange.
 Like I was talking about someone who wasn’t me.
 By the time we went back to do the ozone my brain was firing at ten thousand miles a second.
 I was vacillating between being relieved and happy and somewhat CELEBRATORY because I finally had an answer, and also scared shitless and utterly unaware of what was to come next.
 I felt like I needed a full-blown list written out of my diagnosis because it seemed so new and confusing to me.
 I didn’t want my mom to leave LA and everything felt scary.